 - unsalted butter - you'll melt and cool the butter for this recipe

-- sour cream - adds richness and flavor to the muffins
+- sour cream - adds richness and flavor to the muffins - if you don't have sour cream, you can use plain or vanilla greek yogurt

 - eggs - helps create the overall structure and texture of the muffins